 The following day, Chief Davis and members of the Police Commission met secretly with Mayor Cryer, and afterward Davis belatedly suspended Jones, viewed as an attempt to head off the City Council’s hearing.

-The City Council’s Welfare Committee, chaired by councilman Carl Jacobson, who had his own false arrest issue with the LAPD, proceeded withed its public hearing as planned, however, on October 24-26.
+The City Council’s Welfare Committee, chaired by Councilman Carl Jacobson, proceeded withed its public hearing as planned, however, on October 24-26.
 Jones refused to testify.
 Chief Davis did so reluctantly, and at that refused to answer many of the questions put to him, and claimed he knew no details of the Collins case until Jones’ police commission hearing and believed Jones was sincere in his belief that he’d found Walter Collins just as he was certain Collins was insane when he had her locked up.
 In the end, the Commission asked for the resignation of Chief Davis and the permanent suspension of Jones, sparking a civic battle in the midst of already tempestuous times for the department.